ghguo/adrhbexamples/README.md

 </html>
 ```

-Or if your page has content, you can use an AI service that identifies keywords and IAB Categories of the page dynamically in real time, and then, provides them to the bid process.
+If your page has content, you can use an AI service that identifies keywords and IAB Categories of the page automatically in real time, and then, provides them to the bid process.
 To do that, use the code below to replace the call bidFunc("Pets Dental Health,Pet,Pet dental", "/pets|/pets/cats") above.

 ```
 //Content-Driven Advertising needs access to content.
 So, wait DOMContentLoaded event to start the bid process